windowsadmins/csharpdialog/README.md

-# CsharpDialog
+# csharpDialog

-A Windows port of [swiftDialog](https://github.com/swiftDialog/swiftDialog) written in C#.
-CsharpDialog provides a powerful command-line utility for creating customizable dialog boxes and notifications on Windows.
+A Windows port of [swiftDialog](https://github.com/swiftDialog/swiftDialog) written in C#. csharpDialog provides a powerful command-line utility for creating customizable dialog boxes and notifications on Windows.

 ## Overview

-CsharpDialog brings the elegant simplicity of macOS swiftDialog to Windows users, allowing system administrators, developers, and automation scripts to create rich, interactive dialog boxes with minimal effort.
+csharpDialog brings the elegant simplicity of macOS swiftDialog to Windows users, allowing system administrators, developers, and automation scripts to create rich, interactive dialog boxes with minimal effort.

 ## Features